 New Note Projects is committed to protecting your privacy.
 This policy explains how we collect and use the personal information you provide to us whether online or via phone, mobile, e-mail, letter or other correspondence.
 We recommend that you read this policy in full, but if you do not have time, the main points are:

-The EU General Data Protection Regulation (GDPR) effective from May 2018 gives all EU citizens more rights and protections for their personal data, to minimise the possibility of theft and fraud.
+Data Protection Act 2018 (DPA 2018) gives all UK citizens more rights and protections for their personal data, to minimise the possibility of theft and fraud.

 These regulations include provisions for the following areas: